 There are also just as many reasons why we are photographers, why we feel compelled to create and what motivates us to pick up our cameras every day to create art.
 How often do you think about this?
 How often do you reflect back on the images you’ve taken and think about the reasons why you’ve taken certain images?
 What motivates you to share your images?

 Yes, we all like receiving kudos, likes and hearts via social media but is that enough of a reason to create art?
 Shouldn’t there be more to it than just posting images for other people to like or not like?
-Shouldn’t we truly be shooting for ourselves, from our heart, from our own self to capture and create the emotions and feelings that we saw, felt and heard at that moment we clicked the shutter?
+Shouldn’t we truly be shooting for ourselves?
+Creating from our hearts to capture the emotions and feelings that we saw, felt and heard at that moment we clicked the shutter?
 Isn’t that what you want to share, the story of that moment?

 If you’re entering your images in contests of any kind, are you entering to please the judges or are you entering for the win?
-In my opinion, the images you enter should be images that please you, which you are happy with and that tell your story, show your heart and make those looking at them step back and think or feel something.
+In my opinion, the images you enter should be images that you are happy with and that tell your story.
+Those shots that reveal your heart and make those looking at them step back and think or feel something.
 You can have the most technically perfect image in the world but if there is no heart or feeling behind it, it can still be flat and uninspiring.
 Pretty, but uninspiring.

 Of course, we want people to like us and our work — it’s human nature.
 But shouldn’t we be creating our art for ourselves, that’s the only way others will feel the meaning of what you’re creating, if you do it for yourself and put yourself into it.
 There are billions of technically perfect images out there but they don’t mean anything, they don’t tell a story, they have no feeling.
 They are just pretty pictures.